ydutertre/myvario/README.md

 Multiple views/dashboards are available.

-- [Global view](./USAGE.md#general-view), displaying all flight data in a single pane: altitude, ground and vertical speeds, finesse, heading, wind direction and speed estimate, if available (wind direction and speed are computed on the fly based on groundspeeds when circling).
-You can also define your own custom pages.
+- [Global view](./USAGE.md#general-view), Fully customizable, displaying all flight data in a single pane: altitude, ground and vertical speeds, finesse, heading, wind direction and speed estimate, if available (wind direction and speed are computed on the fly based on groundspeeds when circling).

+- [Custom views](./USAGE.md#custom-views), Create your own screens with various indicators, including heartbeat, Altitude Chart (2-indicator view only), Flight Time, etc.

 - [Variometer view](./USAGE.md#variometer-view), where the vertical speed can be visually seen